EthanShoe/RankedChoiceVotingTabulator/README.md

     - Make sure that the file is not in protected view
 3. Run the application
 4. Input the Excel file
+5. Choose which columns from the file you want to tabulate
+	- The application will automatically exclude columns that appear to not be from a ranked form question
-5. Click Tabulate
+6. Click Tabulate
-6. Results are placed in new tabs on the file corresponding to each original ranked question
+7. Results are placed in new tabs on the file corresponding to each original ranked question
 	- The Excel file will open automatically after tabulation is complete

 ## How the Winner Is Determined